markekraus/PSRAW/docs/Module/Invoke-RedditRequest.md

 $Response = $Token | Invoke-RedditRequest -Uri $Uri
 ```

-This example demonstrates how to import a `RedditOAuthToken` that was perviously exported with `Export-RedditOAuthToken` and then using that token to make an authenticated API request to `https://oauth.reddit.com/api/v1/me` with `Invoke-RedditRequest`.
+This example demonstrates how to import a `RedditOAuthToken` that was previously exported with `Export-RedditOAuthToken` and then using that token to make an authenticated API request to `https://oauth.reddit.com/api/v1/me` with `Invoke-RedditRequest`.

 The `RedditOAuthToken` does not need to be refreshed before calling `Invoke-RedditRequest`. `Invoke-RedditRequest` will attempt to refresh expired Access Tokens before making any API calls.

-This method is similar to what can be done within automation scripts provded that the
+This method is similar to what can be done within automation scripts provided that the
 `RedditOAuthToken` is not an `Implicit` token.

 ### -------------------------- EXAMPLE 2 --------------------------